Skip to Content

 Before writing the music and lyrics for The Little Mermaid, Beauty and the Beast, Aladdin and other feel-good Disney hits, Alan Menken and Howard Ashman wrote Little Shop of Horrors, a musical based on a bad 1950s horror movie about a people-eating plant bent on world domination.

-Teen teen loved the black humor, bad botanical puns and catchy songs.
+My Teen and several others we know loved the black humor, bad botanical puns and catchy songs.
 She downloaded the cast recording as soon as she got home and listened to nothing else for a few weeks.

-I have to say I prefer the first latest run, which is in a theater just west of the Broadway district.
-The B-horror-movie kitsch, and physical comody work much better on a smaller stage.
+I have to say I love the latest run, in a theater just west of the Broadway district.
+The B-horror-movie kitsch and exaggerated physical comedy work much better on a smaller stage.

 Give one of the songs a listen with this video.

-Though it’s off-Broadway the tiny cast is stellar and it hasn’t been an easy ticket to get.
+Though it’s off-Broadway the tiny cast has been stellar and it hasn’t been an easy ticket to get.
 If you can score seats definitely go.

 Overheard From Friends